ComplexOrganizationOfLivingMatter/Vertex3DMonolayer/parameters.md

 ## Initial setup

-The inputs required for this vertex model can be seen at: 'SetDefaults.m'
+The inputs required for this vertex model can be seen at 'SetDefaults.m'.
 Here, we will explain the 'inputData\*.m' and the parameters used there.

 The program can output a VTK files of each time step to display the cells' shape.